paulbradshaw/MED7373-Data-Journalism/README.md

 You can [find more tips on using command line in another repo here](https://github.com/paulbradshaw/commandline)

-## Week 10: Big data, sensor journalism, and SQL
+## 9: Big data, sensor journalism, and SQL

 By the end of this week you should be able to identify techniques for working with large datasets, and issues surrounding big data, linked data, open data, and sensor journalism.